OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 nohup ./watch.ssd.sh &
 cd -
 ```
->Note: the `nohup` command will generate a log file named `nihup.out`.
+>Note: the `nohup` command will generate a log file named `nohup.out`.
 Make sure you clean it from time to time, before it becomes too big...

-That's it, next time you boot the Raspberry Pi, the TCP Watch will start.
+That's it, next time you boot the Raspberry Pi, the TCP Watch will start and display
+the data broadcasted by the server identified by its `BASE_URL`.

 ---